-- 3. Describe one or two challenges or barriers that you anticipate may hinder progress on this key element.
+3. Describe one or two challenges or barriers that you anticipate may hinder progress on this key element.
 While the college has worked hard at implementing significant change to basic skills improvement over the last decade, there are ongoing concerns about lower success rates of students resulting from these changes.
-There is concern for the need in additional attention to mathematics as a key gatekeeper area of the college, and the need for significant wrap around services for students enrolled in English, mathematics, ESL, and reading courses. - 4.
-Comment (optional): is there any additional information that you want to add that is not addressed sufficiently in the questions above?
+There is concern for the need in additional attention to mathematics as a key gatekeeper area of the college, and the need for significant wrap around services for students enrolled in English, mathematics, ESL, and reading courses.

 DESIGN (4-8) Establishing and using an inclusive process to make decisions about and design the key elements of Guided Pathways.
 SCALE OF ADOPTION KEY ELEMENT Pre-Adoption Early Adoption Scaling in Progress Full Scale 8.
-CLEAR PROGRAM REQUIREMENTS (Clarify the Path) O College is currently not providing or planning to Some programs have worked to clarify course sequences, but teams O Cross-disciplinary teams of instructional (including math/English, GE, O Cross-disciplinary teams of instructional (including math/English, GE, CTE) and counseling faculty have mapped College is clarifying course sequences for programs of study (including key milestones) and creating predictable schedules so that students can know what they need to take, plan course schedules over an extended period of time, and easily see provide clear program requirements for students. do not represent cross-disciplinary teams of faculty.
+CLEAR PROGRAM REQUIREMENTS (Clarify the Path) • College is currently not providing or planning to • Some programs have worked to clarify course sequences, but teams • Cross-disciplinary teams of instructional (including math/English, GE, • Cross-disciplinary teams of instructional (including math/English, GE, CTE) and counseling faculty have mapped College is clarifying course sequences for programs of study (including key milestones) and creating predictable schedules so that students can know what they need to take, plan course schedules over an extended period of time, and easily see provide clear program requirements for students. do not represent cross-disciplinary teams of faculty.
 A few course offerings and schedules are designed to meet student demand.
-CTE) and counseling faculty have been convened and are mapping out course sequences.
-Some course offerings and schedules are designed to meet student demand and Key educational and career competencies (including transfer and major requirements and labor market information) are used to develop course sequences.
+Math/English, GE, CTE) and counseling faculty have been convened and are mapping out course sequences.
+Some course offerings and schedules are designed to meet student demand and counseting faculty have mapped course sequences.
+Key educational and career competencies (including transfer and major requirements and labor market information) are used to develop course sequences.
 Teams create default program maps and milestones for program how close they are to completion.
 College offers courses to meet student demand.
 Some courses are offered at times, and in a manner, that enable students to complete their offered at times and in a manner that enable students to complete their programs of study in a timely completion/transfer, so that students can easily see how close they are to completion.
 Course offerings and schedules In order to meet these objectives, college is engaging in backwards design with desired core competencies and/or student outcomes in mind (including time-to-goal completion and enhanced access to relevant transfer and career outcomes). programs of study in a timely fashion. fashion. are designed to meet student demand and are offered at times, and in a manner, that enable students to complete their programs of study in a timely fashion.